arcesium-public/arcesium-ui-exercise/README.md

 ### Repository Intro

-This is a minimal [React](https://reactjs.org/) project built with [Parcel](https://parceljs.org/)
+This is a minimal [Typescript](https://www.typescriptlang.org) / [React](https://reactjs.org) / [MobX](https://mobx.js.org) project built with [Parcel](https://parceljs.org/)

 Key files include:

-* api.tsx - contains [Typescript](https://www.typescriptlang.org/) models and mock API calls for all domain objects and actions in the application
+* api.tsx - contains models and mock API calls for all domain objects and actions in the application
-* index.jsx - entrypoint for the application, registers routes for each of the screens
+* index.tsx - entrypoint for the application, registers routes for each of the screens
-* WireSummary.jsx - implementation of the `Wire Summary` screen
+* WireSummary.tsx - implementation of the `Wire Summary` screen
-* WireDetail.jsx - implementation of the `Wire Detail` screen
+* WireDetail.tsx - implementation of the `Wire Detail` screen

 ### Quickstart